talbotcpp/sequence/README.md

 class sequence;
 ```

-The `sequence` class is parameterized on the element type and an instance of a struct non-type
+The `sequence` class is parameterized on the element type and an instance of a structural non-type
 template parameter of type `sequence_traits`.
 Most of the API has the same behavior
 as for `std::vector`.
 The ways in which it differs are detailed below.